Sin City Deciples Motorcycle Club: Criminal allegations and incidents

-An individual named Virgil Means attended a party at the Sin City Deciples Colorado Springs chapter clubhouse on March 2 of the year 2011.
+An individual named Virgil Means attended a party at the Sin City Deciples Colorado Springs chapter clubhouse on March 2, 2011.
 He ended up being beaten and forcibly thrown out of the premises after a brawl erupted on the compound.
 He later returned by car with a friend to collect his wallet but was attacked by three Sin City Deciples: Christopher Mountjoy, John Burrell and Eric Bartholomew.
 He later died in the hospital after sustaining a gunshot wound.
 Five individuals were arrested for their involvement in the homicide.

 The Sin City Deciples clubhouse in Pittsburgh was torched yet again on June 26 of 2012.

 In Dayton, Ohio, an unidentified member of the Sin City Deciples in Cincinnati attacked a member of the Toro's Motorcycle Club on March 10 of the year 2013.
 According to the victim, Dylon Lauderdale, he had run into a group of Sin City Deciples and both parties exchanged words until one of the bikers used a machete on him.
 The assault yielded significant bleeding and a fractured skull for Lauderdale, requiring multiple stitches.
 The assailant remains unidentified.

 A road rage conflict occurred between a car driver and an intoxicated Sin City Deciples member James L. Norman in August 18 of 2014 on Highway 41 in Milwaukee, Wisconsin.
 After believing that the car had cut him off, Norman sped up to the vehicle's side and fired a gunshot through the front window.
 He was arrested shortly after the incident and charged with attempted homicide, possession of a firearm by a felon and drunken driving.
 The victim only sustained minor injuries.

 In March 2017, Richard Byrd was sentenced to a short term in prison for the murder of Dion Nixon.
 He, along with Rufus Billups, Gregory Clark, another unidentified male and three unidentified females, went to the home of Nixon in response to a female, who belonged to the club as property not as a member, had stated being abused by Nixon.

 Nixon was the first to open fire on the group.
 Clark pleaded guilty to reckless manslaughter and Billups to possession of a firearm.

-October 2021 In Gary Indiana 15 members of Sin City were charged with a superseding indictment for Racketeering and conspiracy.
-The charges alleged violence, drug dealing and even murder for hire.
-The bust involved many agencies across Northwest Indiana, Chicago and Pittsburgh.
+In October 2021, 15 members of Sin City in Gary, Indiana, faced a superseding indictment for racketeering and conspiracy.
+The charges included accusations of violence, drug trafficking, and even solicitation of murder.
+The operation involved multiple law enforcement agencies spanning Northwest Indiana, Chicago, and Pittsburgh.

 In the media

 The Sin City Deciples are the subject of a 2019 documentary on Amazon Prime Video entitled Sin City Deciples.
 They are also featured on another Amazon Prime Video documentary by the name of Ride Free or Die, also released in 2019.
-The Los Angeles chapter of Sin City Deciples was featured in the 2006 film Crank.
+The Los Angeles chapter of Sim City Deciples was featured in the 2006 film Crank.